Are Centauros exotic signals of the QGP?: Centauro and/or Strangelet Simulations

 Further questions concern the shape of transition curves produced in the calorimeter by: \begin{itemize} \item strangelets coming from the Centauro fireball explosion and registered in the apparatus simultaneously with other Centauro decay products, \item Centauro fireball decay products without accompanying strangelets emission (or such case when a strangelet escapes the detection in the calorimeter). \end{itemize}

-To investigate this topic several exotic events generated previously by means of the Centauro code (see previous subsection) were chosen and passed through the CASTOR calorimeter, by using GEANT 3.21.
-For spectacular illustration of signals expected to be produced in the calorimeter, the events characterized by various initial parameters ($\mu_{b},T$, $\Delta y_{n.s.}$) were chosen as the examples.
-We restricted the choice to the events in which a strangelet does not escape the detection and it is registered in the apparatus together with other particles coming from the Centauro fireball.
-Both stable and unstable strangelets characterized by various energies, mass numbers and quarkchemical potentials were included to our studies.
-For each event we simulated separately the following transition curves: \begin{itemize} \item produced by the Centauro fireball decay products, \item by the accompanying strangelet, \item and by background of conventionally produced particles, possibly accompanying the Centauro event (estimated by HIJING). \end{itemize}
+To investigate this topic the exotic events generated by means of the Centauro code were passed through the CASTOR calorimeter, by using GEANT 3.21.
+For each event the following transition curves were simulated separately: \begin{itemize} \item a curve produced by the Centauro fireball decay products, \item by the accompanying strangelet, \item and by background of conventionally produced particles, possibly accompanying the Centauro event (estimated by HIJING). \end{itemize}

 All these three contributions separately and also their sum, constituting the so--called ``mixed'' event, were compared with the ``usual'' transition curve, produced by HIJING.
-We have analysed Centauro events characterized by different values of parameters: temperature ($T$ = 250, 300 MeV), quarkchemical potential ($\mu_{q}$ = 600, 1000 MeV) and nuclear stopping power ($\Delta y_{stop}$ = 0.5, 1.0, 1.5 what corresponds to the effective stopping in the range of about $\sim$ 1.5 - 3.0 pseudorapidity units).
-For investigated samples the total summed energy of Centauro and strangelet, covered by the calorimeter was in the range of 76-158 TeV, in comparison with $\sim$ 150 TeV predicted by HIJING for a central event.
+Analysed Centauro events were characterized by different values of parameters: temperature ($T$ = 250, 300 MeV), quarkchemical potential ($\mu_{q}$ = 600, 1000 MeV) and nuclear stopping power ($\Delta y_{stop}$ = 0.5, 1.0, 1.5 what corresponds to the effective stopping in the range of about $\sim$ 1.5 - 3.0 pseudorapidity units).
 In some events strangelets with baryonic numbers $A_{str} \simeq$ 20-40 and energies $E_{str} \simeq $ 8-20 TeV were formed, what corresponds to the energy per baryon $E/A_{str} \simeq$ 0.3-1.0 TeV.

-Examples of resulting transition curves are presented in Figs.~\ref{unst_14}, \ref{st_20_20_bis}, and \ref{st_5ev}.
+Examples of resulting transition curves are presented in Figs.~\ref{st_20_20_bis}, and 35.
 Energy deposit in the consecutive calorimeter layers, in the sector containing a strangelet, is shown.

-Separate contributions from: Centauro fireball decay products, a strangelet, the HIJING central event and a background from conventionally (HIJING) produced particles are plotted in Figs.~\ref{unst_14}, and \ref{st_20_20_bis}.

-The Centauro event with unstable strangelet produced among its secondaries is shown in Fig.~\ref{unst_14}.
-Figs.~\ref{st_20_20_bis} and \ref{st_5ev} illustrate the signals, expected in the calorimeter, assuming that stable strangelets are formed during the Centauro fireball decay.
+Separate contributions from: Centauro fireball decay products, a strangelet, the HIJING central event and a background from conventionally (HIJING) produced particles are plotted in Fig.~\ref{st_20_20_bis} showing two Centauro events with unstable and stable strangelets produced among its secondaries.
+Figs.~\ref{st_5ev} illustrate the signals, expected in the calorimeter, assuming that stable strangelets are formed during the Centauro fireball decay.

 This analysis indicates that Centauro events (as well accompanied and not accompanied by a strangelet) can be easily distinguishable from ``usual'' events.
 Centauro transition curves in the calorimeter are expected to have apparently different shape and longer extent from those produced by ``normal'' events.
 A Centauro produced signal has a maximum at about 14th calorimeter layer with the average $\langle N_{Cent} \rangle \simeq$ 25.
 HIJING event produces the maximum of the signal at $\sim$ 8th calorimeter layer, with the average at $\langle N_{HIJ} \rangle \simeq $ 19 layer.
 Generally, Centauro produced signal is stronger in the deeper (hadronic) part of the calorimeter, in opposite to the HIJING generated one, which is peaked in the electromagnetic section of the calorimeter.